 It may be hard to imagine in the US, but I grew up without pumpkin.
 I don’t think it existed in the Netherlands when I grew up in the 1970s / 1980s.
 Or, if it did, it was minimal and recipes weren’t common.

-But I ‘discovered’ (ha!) pumpkin in South America, in Peru, and came to love it quickly.
-Making pumpkin soup is one of our favorite pressure cooker soups.
-Here is one that was particularly tasty, so let me hare it with you.
+I ‘discovered’ pumpkin during our overland travels in Peru and came to love it quickly.
+Making pumpkin soup is one of our favorite pressure-cooker dishes.
+This one was particularly tasty, so let me hare it with you.

 Pumpkin Soup (3-liter Pressure Cooker)

 - Pumpkin: as much as fit in the pressure cooker (see picture for how much I cut).